Mahdicodes/Mahdicodes/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on web Development
-- 💬 Ask me about python,django,html,css and a little jquery
+- 💬 Ask me about python,django,js,react,nextjs,html,css and a little jquery

 ### Contact me: